Calvin087/learning-again/learning-git/git_notes.md

 ### Closing issues from Git

 The # number in the title of the issue on Github needs to be used later.
 Get on the correct branch - Pull the most recent files from remote, make the updates and the commit using "Commit Message, close #{issue number}"

+You can also tag / metion certain issues in Github comments using #{issue id}